nbos/nbos.github.io/posts/gauss.md

 While both flatten out at the tails, for any given interval in the tails, the relative difference becomes greater the further away you move from the center.
-To see this, normalize the derivative to the value of the function:
+To see this, normalize the (absolute) derivative to the value of the function:

 ![](images/pdfdiffnorm.png)